microsoft/PowerToys/doc/releases/tests-checklist-template.md

 - [ ] Open a window that was snapped on the current virtual desktop, verify it's opened in its zone.
 - [ ] Open a window that was snapped on another virtual desktop, verify it's opened on the active monitor.

-- [ ] Enable `Allow popup windows snapping`, snap Teams, verify a popup message window appears in the zone.
+- [ ] Enable `Allow popup windows snapping` and `Allow child windows snapping`, try to snap Notepad++ search window.
+Verify it can be snapped.
-- [ ] Disable `Allow popup windows snapping`, snap Teams, verify a popup window appears in its usual position.
+- [ ] Enable `Allow popup windows snapping`, snap Teams, verify a popup window appears in its usual position.
 - [ ] Enable `Allow popup windows snapping`, snap Visual Studio Code to a zone, and open any menu.
 Verify the menu is where it's supposed to be and not on the top left corner of the zone.
 - [ ] Enable `Allow child windows snapping`, drag any child window (e.g. Solution Explorer), verify it can be snapped to a zone.
 - [ ] Disable `Allow child windows snapping`, drag any child window (e.g. Solution Explorer), verify it can't be snapped to a zone.